-The Arts Theatre opened in April 1927, originally opening with the intention of being a performance space for unlicensed plays.
-As a members-only club, these works could be performed whilst avoiding the theatre censorship imposed by the government.
+The Arts Theatre opened in April 1927.
+It originally opened with the intention of being a performance space for unlicensed plays.
 Quickly, the Arts Theatre became known as a venue for shows that were not thought to be commercially viable.

-From 2000, new leaseholders steered the theatre in a different direction.
 It is now considered an independent commercial theatre, hosting short engagements, as well as cabarets, showcases and stand-up comedians.
 Recent successes at the Arts Theatre include Six and The Choir of Man.

 The auditorium has two levels – Stalls and Circle.
-It’s a very intimate space, so all patrons will feel close to the action.
+It’s an intimate space, so all patrons will feel close to the action.
 The Circle overhangs the Stalls from Row E.

-The seating in the Circle is only lightly raked.
+The seating in the Circle is lightly raked.